saiprabhakar/DeepDriving/README.md

 This code is a modified version Princeton's Deep Driving http://deepdriving.cs.princeton.edu/, which was published to back the results claimed in http://deepdriving.cs.princeton.edu/paper.pdf.

-The project report for the code in this repo can be found in report.pdf.
+The project report for the code in this repo can be found in saiprabhakar.github.io/projects.html.

 Results for the original implementation: